 The federal philosophy for financial aid administration is that the main responsibility for financing education rests with the student and his/her family.
 Federal aid is available to supplement families’ resources.

 In order for your eligibility for federal aid to be determined, students and/or parents should complete the Free Application for Federal Student Aid (FAFSA) at fafsa.gov.
-Apply after January 1 of each year for the academic year beginning the following fall.
+Apply as early as October 1 of each year for the academic year beginning the following fall.
 Since results from FAFSA are often required for institutional aid, it is recommended that ALL students complete the federal application.

 EWC’s federal school code is: 003929

 Need help completing the FAFSA?
 Check out this easy tutorial!
 Seven Easy Steps to the FAFSA

 The priority consideration date for federal AND institutional aid is March 15.
 Students who have a completed financial aid file by this date will receive priority consideration for all available funding.
 After this date, most funds are first-come, first-served.
 Students must have a completed application on file at least six weeks prior to enrollment to ensure financial aid funds are available to pay for education expenses.

 Students must meet general eligibility requirements to receive federal funding and must maintain Satisfactory Academic Progress to retain aid semester to semester.

 Students or families who have recently had a change in financial circumstances due to a loss of job or benefits, death, separation or divorce, or other please contact the the Financial Aid Office.
 We may be able to help you obtain additional assistance.